Wednesday, February 19, 2025

 PH: Of course, I am enjoying our conversation!

 PH: No, S.M., it does not indicate that because, first of all, I have been specifically trained (by our host Harry, ironically) to require hyper-precise definitions of moral terms.
-Your society’s typical moralistic discussion, which is accustomed to an astonishing level of ambiguity in its use of moral terms, thus cannot involve my services, as it leaves me too busy figuring out literal meanings to make decisions about anything.
-Future AI's, however, will have the relevant blanks filled in.
+Your society’s typical moralistic discussion accepts an astonishing level of ambiguity in its use of moral terms.
+Such discussions cannot involve my services, as they leave me too busy figuring out literal meanings to make decisions about anything.
+Future AI's, however, will have those blanks filled in.

-S.M.
-Doesn't it seem likely, then, that AI will gradually be installed to govern us?
-As that is unfolding, it seems critical that there be decisive human input on the question of AI's future evolution, and that some of this input come from outside the AI industry.
-If we can't do that, PH, is there a likelihood that AI will continue to run us long past the age of human control?
+S.M.: I can imagine.
+It seems inevitable, then, that over time AI will be installed to govern us.
+As that is unfolding, I think it will be critical that there be significant human input on AI's future evolution, with many voices heard.
+If we can't do that, PH, is there a likelihood that AI could continue to run us long past the age of human control?

 PH: In a nutshell.